 To say we are covenantal means we believe that the unifying principle of the Scriptures is the one covenant of grace that God made with Adam, Noah, Abraham, Moses, David, and finally and most importantly, in Jesus Christ.
-To speak of the unity of the covenants means that there is only one way and one way only to salvation in both Old and New Testaments-that is, by faith alone in Jesus Christ.
+To speak of the unity of the covenants means that there is only one way and one way only to salvation in both Old and New Testaments-that is, by faith alone in Jesus Christ alone.
 The covenant is a pledge or bond of loyalty which God made to His people.

 WE ARE COMPLIMENTARIAN

-The complimentarian position is the Biblical view that male and female were created by God as equal in dignity, value, essence and human nature, but also distinct in role.
+The complementarian position is the Biblical view that male and female were created by God as equal in dignity, value, essence and human nature, but also distinct in role.
 Our understanding is that the Bible reveals the nature of masculinity and femininity by describing diverse responsibilities for man and woman while rooting these differing responsibilities in creation, not convention.

 WE ARE KINGDOM CENTERED

 We believe that the Kingdom of God is not only a future hope but is also a present reality.
 We believe that the ascension of Jesus Christ means that He is presently reigning from Heaven and, therefore, we are to honor and obey Him in every area of our lives.